-If you’re researching a new home flooring project and have a pretty strict budget to adhere to, then a good starting point is to look at laminate flooring which, over the years, has evolved into a very strong and competitive alternative to authentic solid hardwood or stone floors.
+If you’re researching a new home flooring project and have a pretty strict budget to adhere to, then a good starting point is to look at high quality laminate flooring which, over the years, has evolved into a very strong and competitive alternative to authentic solid hardwood or stone floors.

 This post is meant as a general guide, please consult with a reliable home flooring professional before making a final decision.
 For our full laminate flooring section, that includes detailed information on prices, installation and maintenance, click here.

 Generally speaking there are four or five layers: the first top layer is a transparent wear layer that protects the floor from scratches and liquids; next is a decorative 3D photographic layer that reproduces the authentic product; the middle core layer is the thickest and is made of high-density fiberboard (HDF); finally the base of the floor is sealed with a melamine resin layer which adds stability and moisture resistance.

 Further, with some laminate brands a fifth layer is included to help minimize discrepancies in the subfloor – see more about underlayment below.

 To the untrained eye, top laminate brands that feature modern 3D digital photographic layers and replicate both the look and feel of wood or stone, are often difficult to tell apart from the real thing.
 As witnessed by Dorris and Greg from Ginger and The Huth Blog:

 “we were sold on this flooring after the salesman we were working with brought out real hardwood in the same black maple color to compare to the laminate black maple we were looking at.
 I wish I had taken a picture because we could not tell the difference between the real hardwood and the laminate.”

 Again today’s photographic and printing techniques make it possible to recreate just about every kind of flooring surface imaginable, so laminate floors can replicate any look you want.
 As explained by Bill Dearing, president of the North American Laminate Flooring Association:

 “any design you can imagine is possible in laminate… Unique and rare species that aren’t possible in real wood, and marbles and stones that would cost thousands of dollars – all of it’s possible in laminate design.”